 .avif)

-CircleCI is a CI/CD platform used by DevOps, platform, and engineering teams to automate build, test, and deployment workflows from Git-based repositories.
-It helps standardize delivery practices across services, reduce manual release steps, and provide fast feedback by running repeatable pipelines on each commit and pull request.
+CircleCI is a CI/CD platform used by software, DevOps, and platform teams to automate build, test, and deployment workflows from Git-based repositories.
+It helps standardize delivery across services, reduce manual release steps, and provide fast feedback by running repeatable pipelines on each commit and pull request.

-Pipelines are defined as code in a versioned configuration file, making changes reviewable and reusable across projects.
-CircleCI jobs typically run in Docker containers or virtual machines, supporting consistent build environments and common workflows such as container image publishing and multi-environment deployments.
-For broader delivery practices, see DevOps consulting.
+Pipelines are defined as code in a versioned configuration file, making changes reviewable and easier to reuse across projects.
+Jobs typically run in Docker containers or virtual machines, supporting consistent build environments for tasks like running test suites, building artifacts, and publishing container images.

 Continuous Integration is a mode of work where multiple programmers can integrate changes continuously into the same code.